 Caravaggio, 1986 with Nigel Terry painting masterpieces in Italy.
 Despite glory as the most celebrated painter of his own time, Caravaggio faded from mass popularity after his fall from grace and death in 1610.
 Less than 100 records document his life; instead, historians, critics, and fans interpret what they can from paintings—also fewer than 100.
 This gives director Derek Jarman flexibility in deciding a sex life for his protagonist.
 He imagines events that interact with some record, but like most filmmakers, relies heavily on the first word of any “Inspired by true events” claim.
 Jarman’s best achievement in the film comes from recreating the staging of Caravaggio paintings.
 Lighting, colors, and sets mix beautifully along with the faces and figures of such renowned performers as Tilda Swinton and Sean Bean.
 Jarman shot on studio stages in Great Britain, but the images he recreates hang in multiple locations throughout the world.

 Game of Thrones, 2011 & 2012, with families protecting and expanding their powers to rule the Seven Kingdoms.
-Watching every Game of Thrones episode involves a completely empty schedule and dedicated binge-watching skills covering eight seasons.
-Good luck with that if you have a full-time job or other duties.
-If the goal involves seeing Malta, stick to Season 1 and 2 and admire how well the country suits the series’ inventive, medieval-looking timeline.
-Dropping into places like Mdina on the main island lets pilgrims spot the Kings Landing Gate at the former capital’s city wall.
-The wall takes no special effort to find, nor does the city’s Pjazza Mesquite, which served as setting for a vicious fight.
+Watching every Game of Thrones episode involves a completely empty schedule and dedicated binge-watching skills covering eight seasons full of power struggles and carnage.
+The series joins Caravaggio in making dark themes and violence intriguingly visual, with beheadings particularly popular.
+An itinerary for Games pilgrims includes Malta (home to two spectacular Caravaggio paintings).
+Seasons 1 and 2 highlight the series’ inventive, medieval-looking timeline in places like Mdina on the main island.
+The Kings Landing Gate at the former capital’s city wall takes no special effort to find, nor does the city’s Pjazza Mesquite, which served as setting for a vicious fight.
 Visitors to Valetta can look across the sea to Fort Manoel, shown in Episode 9 of the first season.
 Gamers used to admire the Azure Window rock formation on Gozo, but it collapsed in 2017, making it impossible to recreate the first episode’s striking wedding featuring Acquaman’s Jason Momoa and Emilia Clark.
 True pilgrims can take a full-day Game of Thrones tour, designed and led by locals who appeared on the show.
 Guides promise views of forts, parkland, and streets found for the Red Keep and Kings Landing, plus offer insider trivia.
-Given numerous beheadings and a propensity for violent ends to popular characters, Game of Thrones fits into a Caravaggio motif.
+Someone like Caravaggio could easily fit into a Game of Thrones world.
 Following murder charges in Rome, the artist hoped to redefine himself on Malta, a history that led to one of the world’s greatest paintings that remains on site in a local cathedral.
 But he overstepped and fled, only to die under mysterious circumstances in Tuscany.
 Though Malta seems off the beaten path, it boasts a long list of film credits, including the hugely expensive Troy with Brad Pitt.
-Investing in water tanks for the film industry, Malta drew Titanic and Popeye.
+Investing in water tanks for the film industry, Malta drew Raise the Titanic and Popeye.
 The latter’s sets remain open to visitors as Popeye Village theme park.

 Gibson’s Passion (GP?), 2004, or Pasolini’s Gospel (PG?), 1964 with Jesus preaching and dying in Jerusalem.
 GP and PG share multiple traits: They follow the same source, filmed in Italy’s Matera, and feature influence by Caravaggio.
 Yet the two takes on Jesus leave entirely different impressions.
 Pier Paolo Pasolini’s Gospel According to St. Matthew shows up on lists of “best arthouse films” ever made, while Mel Gibson’s Passion of the Christ ended up a box office miracle earning more than